 Your will does not necessarily control the distribution of your retirement assets.
 The designation of beneficiary instructions you provide to the retirement plan custodian determine where that custodian will distribute the remaining assets in each account.
 If no instructions have been given to the custodian those assets will distribute to your estate, and any taxes due may need to be paid by the estate before charitable distributions can be made through your will.

-Life Insurance policies can also be used to make a gift to The Cooper Union.
-Complete and return to the insurance company a form designating that The Cooper Union for the Advancement of Science and Art receives all or a portion of the death benefit associated with your life insurance policy.
-As an alternative to naming The Cooper Union as the beneficiary, you can transfer ownership of the policy.
-Transferring ownership results in income tax savings in the year of the gift.
+Life Insurance policies can also be used to make a gift to the Cooper Union.
+Complete and return to the insurance company a form designating that the The Cooper Union for the Advancement of Science and Art receives all or a portion of the death benefit associated with your life insurance policy.
+As an alternative to naming the Cooper Union as the beneficiary, you can transfer ownership of the policy.
+Transferring ownership results in an immediate income tax charitable deduction and potential income tax savings in the year of the gift.

 Commercial Annuity Contracts - a commercial annuity will sometimes have a remaining value at the end of the annuitant’s lifetime.
 You can name The Cooper Union to receive all or part of this amount by designating it as a beneficiary (sole or partial) on the appropriate form from the insurance company.